pyrotek45/avon/tutorial/STYLE_GUIDE.md

 # Avon Style Guide

 This guide describes the recommended formatting conventions for writing Avon code.
+You don't have to follow these, but your teammates (and future you) will appreciate it if you do.

-> **💡 Sharing Templates:** If you plan to share your templates via the `--git` flag (highly recommended!), use function parameters with defaults (`\param ? "default"`) instead of top-level `let` bindings.
+> Tip: Sharing Templates:** If you plan to share your templates via the `--git` flag (highly recommended!), use function parameters with defaults (`\param ? "default"`) instead of top-level `let` bindings.
 This makes templates flexible and easy to customize when deployed from GitHub.
 See [SIMPLE_CONFIGS.md](./SIMPLE_CONFIGS.md) for examples.

 ## Core Principles